-- Realize that not all international students have difficulties with English; many of them were trained in English-speaking institutions, and for others, English is their first language. - By the same token, avoid assuming that if an international student speaks English well, they do not experience cultural dissonance or confusion about how U.S. education works. - Refrain from stereotyping international students as having difficulties with English. - Offer a variety of ways for international students to meet with you so students with different levels of linguistic competence can choose how to communicate with you comfortably: in person, by e-mail, phone, scheduled office hours, or group meetings. - Make it a point to introduce new international graduate students to more advanced international students, and to U.S. graduate students with international experience. - Be aware that the rules governing graduate studies and funding in the U.S. may be different from those in other countries.
+- Encourage international students to be in touch with ISS and be available to help them understand what is expected if they come to you for advice. - Help international students acclimate to your seminars by working with them on ways to best participate in discussion. - Reserve extra time outside of seminars or labs to interact with international students.
+Ask them about their research and outside interests, their families, how they are adjusting, and what education is like in their home countries. - Realize that not all international students have difficulties with English; many of them were trained in English-speaking institutions, and for others, English is their first language. - By the same token, avoid assuming that if an international student speaks English well, they do not experience cultural dissonance or confusion about how U.S. education works. - Refrain from stereotyping international students as having difficulties with English. - Offer a variety of ways for international students to meet with you so students with different levels of linguistic competence can choose how to communicate with you comfortably: in person, by e-mail, phone, scheduled office hours, or group meetings. - Make it a point to introduce new international graduate students to more advanced international students, and to U.S. graduate students with international experience. - Be aware that the rules governing graduate studies and funding in the U.S. may be different from those in other countries.
 They also cannot work for pay during the semester, except for TA and RA positions, and are excluded from many U.S.-based fellowships.
 If you have questions about our program's requirements, speak with our graduate program coordinator or department head.
 If you have questions about your students' travel or work, contact the Office of International Students and Scholars. - If you have ever traveled to another country, recall how you had to rely on others' assistance to acclimate to the language and customs.
 Offer international students the same courtesies you found helpful.

-Resources for International Graduate Students at Purdue47
+Resources for International Graduate Students at Purdue

 - International Student Resource Guide - The Office of International Students and Scholars (ISS) seeks to enhance the academic, cultural, and social pursuits of students and scholars from abroad.
 ISS provides knowledge and expertise in admissions, immigration, advising, and cross-cultural programming.
 For more information, e-mail iss@purdue.edu. - The Oral English Proficiency Program (OEPP) serves as a resource for international graduate students and graduate students studying English as a Second Language. - Nearly 40 international student groups offer social and cultural activities at Purdue.
 The student organizations represent countries in Africa, Asia, Europe, Latin America, Oceania, and the Middle East.
 These groups bring together students from all countries. - The International Center fosters the spirit of international cooperation and understanding and enriches the cultural diversity within Greater Lafayette.
 It promotes interaction among American and international community residents and visitors, including students, visiting scholars, faculty, and staff from Purdue University.
 The International Center also offers English classes and the Conversation Partner Program to strengthen language skills.
-The School of Languages and Cultures (SLC) host different coffee hours which enable conversation in all the languages offered by SLC. - EducationUSA is a network of over 450 advising and information centers in 170 countries supported by the U.S. Department of State.
-Centers offer information about educational opportunities in the U.S. and guidance to qualified individuals. - There are at least thirty religions and denominations represented in the Greater Lafayette area.
-Lafayette Online provides a list of religious organizations and places of worship categorized by religion. - The Greater Lafayette area dining scene is varied.
-Both Lafayette Online and the West Lafayette Convention and Visitors Bureau list area restaurants. - The Lafayette and West Lafayette Chamber of Commerce and the Convention and Visitors Bureau provide information for people relocating to the area, community events and activities, a business directory, and a dining and shopping guide. - See our Resources for Current Grads Page for an additional guide: https://cla.purdue.edu/academic/anthropology/graduate/current-grads/resources.html https://harrisburg.psu.edu/international-students-office/guide-american-culture-etiquette A guide created by Penn State University in Harrisburg for international students to the US.
-It gives information about American customs and describes some points that may be different from your culture.
+The School of Languages and Cultures (SLC) host different coffee hours which enable conversation in all the language offered by SLC. - EducationUSA is a network of over 450 advising and information centers in 170 countries supported by the U.S. Department of State.
+Centers offer information about educational opportunities in the U.S. and guidance to qualified individuals. - There are at least thirty religions and denominations represented in the Greater Lafayette area. - The Greater Lafayette area dining scene is varied.
+Both Lafayette Online and the West Lafayette Convention and Visitors Bureau list area restaurants.